Youth and Community Programs

 Through our performance program, we regularly invite youth choruses to perform on select concerts and provide complimentary tickets to those performers.
 Partner ensembles have included the Oyster Bay High School Concert Choir, the Reaching for the Arts Community Choir and the National Children’s Chorus.

-Throughout the year, the New York City Master Chorale engages in outreach performances, including visiting The Lighthouse Guild, a local healthcare facility for people who are blind or visually impaired, including those with multiple disabilities or chronic medical conditions and at Housing Works, which provides housing and support services for those living with HIV/AIDS.
+Throughout the year, the New York City Master Chorale engages in community performances, including visiting The Lighthouse Guild, a local healthcare facility for people who are blind or visually impaired, including those with multiple disabilities or chronic medical conditions and at Housing Works, which provides housing and support services for those living with HIV/AIDS.

 For more Information